 Astrological sign: Scorpio – Independent, calculating, logical, externally unemotional, blunt, unyielding, remote, mysterious, controlling, possessive, protective, manipulative, distrustful, destructive/self-destructive

 Unlike Tanim, Daren is ruled more by apathy and cold logic than emotion.
 Daren does not long for love or completion; in fact, there is very little he desires and this often causes conflict between Tanim and him.
 Daren has little regard for the needs or feelings of others and goes to great lengths to avoid human interaction.
 He abhors vulnerability, both in himself and others, as well as most displays of emotion and any physical contact.
 He is slow to trust and refuses to offer personal information.
 A lifetime of hardships and health problems has left Daren jaded and introverted.
 He has difficulty understanding others’ emotions and rarely cares enough to try.
 Tanim is the only person he makes any effort to empathize with or treat with selfless kindness.
 Although Daren comes off as cold hearted to most who know him, to Tanim he can be quite loving, playful, and gentle.
-Tanim often defends Daren’s personality with the claim that others simply don’t understand what he’s been through, nor the kind of person he truly is.
-Daren must feel completely safe and in control before he can open up, but once he does he can prove to be just as strong and good a person as Tanim.

 Daren’s sexual orientation is not as easily defined as Tanim’s.
-Daren fits the idea of asexuality in that he is not sexually attracted to either gender, nor does he have virtually any sex drive, but his nonexistent libido is not necessarily caused by classic asexuality.
-Daren is damaged both physically and emotionally.
+Daren fits the idea of asexuality in that he is not sexually attracted to either gender, nor does he have virtually any sex drive, but his nonexistent libido is not necessarily as result of his asexuality, as Daren is damaged both physically and emotionally.
 In any given fragment he may suffer from a variety of afflictions, including post traumatic stress disorder, chronic pain, and any number of debilitating illnesses, and every one of these has a negative impact on his libido.
 At his best Daren is comfortable with both giving and receiving physical touch but at his worst is repulsed by intimacy and detests the idea of submitting to another.
 Therefore, it is hard to judge Daren’s true sexual orientation.
 His attachment to Tanim does suggest a certain lean toward homosexuality, but that cannot be concluded with any certitude since his love for Tanim isn’t sexual in nature and he has never entertained even the remotest affection for any other person.

 As with Tanim, Daren’s flaws can manifest themselves negatively.
 He can be emotionally manipulative, sadistic, and cruel, with little regard for the pain he causes.
 He is often seen as a tempting figure leading Tanim down a dangerous or self-destructive path, especially by those that care for Tanim.
 His withholding of emotion often reaches abusive levels, while his need for secrecy causes him to hide any decline in his mental/physical status from Tanim.
 Despite Daren’s cold exterior, however, he loves Tanim with as fierce a passion as Tanim loves him.
 True to his nature, Daren has an extremely hard time acknowledging and displaying this love.
 His emotional disconnection makes it nearly impossible for him to provide the affection Tanim craves.
 He finds Tanim to be too clingy and needy, but struggles to accept these aspects in order to make his companion happy.
 Tanim’s combination of patient devotion and empathy eventually cracks Daren’s shell enough to earn the man’s trust, and once Daren accepts Tanim into his life he is quite possessive of him.
 Although Daren is uncomfortable with the concept of a master/servant relationship, he often assumes the dominant (sometimes even aggressive) role in their relationship both to satisfy Tanim’s own submissive desires and retain the emotional detachment, independence, and secrecy he requires.
-Even so, he often surprises himself with the ferocity of his love for Tanim and the boundaries he did not think he would be willing to cross for the man.

 The tale of the solstice – So you can make some sense of all this Sun and Moon talk.